hashicorp/terraform/website/source/docs/providers/contentful/index.html.markdown

 Both the api token and the organization id can be obtained by creating an account at [`Contentful`](https://www.contentful.com/sign-up).

-These can also be provided via environement variables:
+These can also be provided via environment variables:

 * CONTENTFUL_MANAGEMENT_TOKEN
 * CONTENTFUL_ORGANIZATION_ID